jgraph/drawio-desktop/.github/ISSUE_TEMPLATE/bug_report.md

 **Desktop (please complete the following information):**
  - OS: Windows, MacOS, Linux...

-**I tested the problem in incognito/private mode with all browser extensions switched off, write "yes" below:**
- -

 **Additional context**
 Add any other context about the problem here.